 Our favorite vendors include:

-4. Purchase Spring-planted, Summer flowering bulbs or tubers such as Dahlias.
+Plan and pre-order/purchase Spring-planted, Summer flowering bulbs or tubers such as Dahlias.

-When it comes to dahlias, we recommend finding a flower farm that is within your growing region.
+SHOP LOCAL AS YOU CAN!! :) When it comes to dahlias, we recommend finding a flower farm that is within your growing region.

-At our farm, our Dahlias start to wake in early March.
+At our farm, our Dahlias start to wake in mid February, early March.
 We encourage gardeners to purchase locally so that they are likely to receive stock in and around the time when it is appropriate for planting in their region, rather than waiting for tubers that might be coming from a different region of the country.